 We were invited to attend the Little Chicks classes at Tracy Aviary this Fall, and we have loved every minute of it!
 The classes are so fun and educational; it’s simply amazing.
 We are excited to share all about the Little Chicks Classes.

 The Little Chicks Classes run for 6 weeks.
 You can sign up for individual classes, or the whole 6 week block.
 They are divided into age groups (2-3 year olds, 3-4 year olds, and 4-5 year olds) and each age group is on a different day.
-Each class also includes admission into Tracy Aviary for you and your child, so we felt that the price of $18/class was worth it!
-If you sign up for all 6 classes, you get a discount so that it is $15/class.
+Each class also includes admission into Tracy Aviary for you and your child, so we felt that the price of $20/class was worth it!

 I was very impressed with the teachers of these classes.
 They are so kind and fun.
 The minute we walked into the classroom they greeted my four-year old and made him feel right at home.
 Throughout the class, they had great interactions with all of the students.
 They were well prepared, but they also adapted to interruptions well.
 At one of our classes, the trainer was helping with other birds, so he wasn’t able to bring in the bird at the appointed time.
 The teacher quickly adapted and sang a song with actions with the kids.
 My son is still singing that song.
 As a former educator, I noticed the little things about these cute teachers and how well prepared they were.